zootedb0t/url_shortner/README.md

 * SQLAlchemy - For working with database
 * requests - For sending GET and POST request
 * pyperclip - For copy to clipboard functionality
+* PyQRCode - For generating QR code of URL

 For using bitly api go to [Bitly](https://bitly.com/) website and make a free account to get authentication key and group id.
 Use these credentials in the applications.
 If you want to use icons from [font-awesome](https://fontawesome.com/) website get your own kit and use that.